twentyOne2x/attnmarkets-docs/pages/introduction/banking-the-internet-of-revenue.md

 ---

-## 3. A USD yield token backed by revenue deals
+## 3. A USD yield token backed by revenue products

 On the other side of the table sit LPs.